andrewstarritt/quaternion/README.md

 ## <a name = "mathsfuncs"/><span style='color:#00c000'>maths functions</span>

 A number of maths functions that operate on Quaternions are also provided.
-Most of these functions perform the equivalent quaternion function as the functions of the same name out of the math and/or cmath module.
+Where these function have the same name as a function out of the math and/or cmath modules, the function provides the equivalent operation on a quaternion or pair of quaternions.

 The functions provided are:

+    acos
+    acosh
+    asin
+    asinh
+    atan
+    atanh
+    axis
+    cos
+    cosh
+    dot
+    exp
+    isclose
     isfinite
     isinf
     isnan
-    isclose
-    dot
-    sqrt
-    exp
     log
     log10
-    cos
+    phase
+    polar
+    rect
     sin
+    sinh
+    slerp   - since 1.3.4
+    sqrt
     tan
-    acos
-    asin
-    atan
-    cosh
-    sinh
     tanh
-    acosh
-    asinh
-    atanh
-    polar
-    phase
-    axis
-    rect

 Note: there is no separate qmath module.